How to Convert Your LLC to a Corporation in California?

 Once you have filed your articles of incorporation and paid the necessary tax fees with the California Franchise Tax Board, there are some additional steps you will need to complete before your company is officially converted:

-- File a Statement of Information.
-This document must be filed to the Califonia Secretary of State's office within 90 days after filing your articles of incorporation, and it provides information about your corporation to the public.
+1. File a Statement of Information: This document must be filed to the Califonia Secretary of State's office within 90 days after filing your articles of incorporation, and it provides information about your corporation to the public.

-- File an Article of Incorporation.
-Which includes a declaration of conversion, must be filed with the California Secretary of State.
+2. File an Article of Incorporation: Which includes a declaration of conversion, must be filed with the California Secretary of State.
 This article must comply with the provisions outlined in the California Corporations Code.
 Only domestic and foreign LLCs are covered by this legislation.

-- Notify your customers and suppliers of your new corporation.
-Once your company is officially converted, you will need to notify any customers or suppliers who do business with you of your new corporate status.
+4. Notify your customers and suppliers of your new corporation: Once your company is officially converted, you must notify any customers or suppliers who do business with you of your new corporate status.

 Can You Convert California Limited Liability Company to a C-Corporation California?

-Can an LLC Convert to Another Business or Another Foreign Entity?
+Can a California LLC Convert to Another Business or Another Foreign Entity?

 What Are the Tax Requirements for Converting a Limited Liability Company to a C-Corporation in California?

-Converting your LLC to a corporation is not an easy process, but it can also be beneficial for your business.
+Converting your LLC to a corporation is difficult but can also benefit your business.